bazzscript/ldapp/README.md

 then run one of the following command, depending on the platform you are using 4- flutter build windoes | flutter build linux | flutter build MacOs

+You can Open Multiple Instances of the Application